GNS3/gns3-server/docs/notifications.rst

 ping
 ----
-Keep the connection between client and controller.
+Keep-alive between client and controller.
+Also used to receive the current CPU and memory usage.

 .. literalinclude:: api/notifications/ping.json